KeltonMVP/rules/docs/factions/departments/fbi.en.md

 <span style="color:var(--pink);">4.19</span> Department members are not allowed to drive abusively and intentionally disturb other traffic participants (examples: intentionally crashing into other drivers multiple times, blocking the road, etc.) (<span style="color:red;">sanction: Faction Warn</span>).

-<span style="color:var(--pink);">4.20</span> If the suspect without the right to surrender jumps on tall buildings using a bicycle (using the high jump bug), making it difficult to catch and kill them, you have the right to open fire with Hunter or Hydra to kill them.
-If the suspect comes down from the building, you are not allowed to open fire anymore, but you continue the ground pursuit.
-Make sure you always have clear evidence before opening fire!
-Failure to comply with this rule will result in a <span style="color:red;">Faction Warn</span> for the first offense, <span style="color:red;">Rank Down</span> for the second offense, and <span style="color:red;">Dismissal</span> if it continues.

 ## 5. Faction

 <span style="color:var(--pink);">5.1</span> Phones will be turned off during an FBI activity without being warned by an organizer (<span style="color:red;">sanction: Verbal Warning</span> for the first offense, <span style="color:red;">Faction Warn</span> for the next).